-Temple of the Winged Lions
+Temple of the Winged Lions, Petra

 About this place

 The Temple of the Winged Lion is one of the free-standing Nabataean structures in Petra Jordan.
 It was not carved out of the red-hued rock cliffs of Petra like most of the ancient city.
-It was constructed during the reign of Nabataean King Aretas IV (9 BC-40 AD) and was part of a temple complex at the end of Petra’s Colonnaded Street that includes Qasr al-Bint, and the Great Temple.
+It was constructed during the reign of Nabatean King Aretas IV (9 BC-40 AD) and was part of a temple complex at the end of Petra’s Colonnaded Street that includes Qasr al-Bint, and the Great Temple.

-Pro Tip: Stand at the Winged Lion Temple for great shots of Petra.
+Pro Tip: Stand at the Winged Lions Temple for great shots of Petra.
 Although experts aren’t sure which god was worshiped here, they think it may have been the goddess al-Uzza.
 One of the most precious finds during the excavation of the temple was an “eye-stele”, a stone slab featuring a pair of eyes.
-On the stele was inscribed “Goddess of Hayyan, Son of Nayibat.”
+On the stele was inscribed “Goddess of Hayyan, Son of Nayibat".
+The main reason to include the Winged Lion Temple in your Petra visit is that it is free-standing and different from the other rock-hewn Petra structures.

 History of the Petra Winged Lion Temple